bunuelo/funk2/som-2009/lab1/lab1.md

 \begin{figure}[h!] \centerline{ \mbox{\includegraphics[width=4in]{bruner.png}} }  \caption{The perceptual world of 81 distinct items that Bruner et al. studied. $\vert$\textsc{Borders}$\vert \times \vert$\textsc{Shapes}$\vert \times \vert$\textsc{Number}$\vert \times \vert$\textsc{Color}$\vert = 3\times 3\times 3\times 3 = 81$.} \end{figure}

-What could be concluded about concept learning from these experiments?
-This early work was criticized for being artificial, assuming that every category was represented by a set of necessary and sufficient features (a logical hypothesis space) and that the concepts are artificial.
+Do Bruner's results generalize to all concepts?
+This work is criticized assuming that every category was represented by a set of necessary and sufficient features (a logical hypothesis space) and for not studying real-world concepts.

 \begin{figure}[h!]  \centerline{ \mbox{\includegraphics[width=1.5in]{bruner_concepts.png}} }
 \caption{Example training data, and two columns for different concepts.}
 \label{fig:bc}
 \end{figure}

-\question You are a subject of Jerome Bruner who presents you with the example concept instances in Figure \ref{fig:bc} and told you whether they are examples of the concept or not.
+\question You are a subject of Jerome Bruner who presents you with the example concept instances in Figure \ref{fig:bc} and tells you whether they are examples of the concept or not.
 Learn a concept description for C1 and C2.
 To correctly simulate the experiment, imagine that you are presented with each example (reading the column top to bottom) sequentially, and are given a moment to re-construct your description of the concept based on the label "yes" it is an example of the concept or "no".
 After, try to comment on the *hypothesis space* from which your description was generated.

 ## Inheritance and the Representation-Inference Trade-Off